 Seventh-day Adventist education was established in Salt Lake City in 1927, providing high-quality and tailored Christian education.
 For a number of years, the Adventist school was located near South High School on State Street.

-In 2011, Summit Christian Academy had the opportunity to relocate to our current facility which included a large gymnasium and multi-use outdoor play areas as well as a computer lab, science lab, art room, chapel, and library.
-Most of all, this facility had room to grow.
+In 2011, Summit Christian Academy had the opportunity to relocate to our current facility which included a large gymnasium and multi-use outdoor play areas as well as modern amenities like a computer lab, science lab, art room, chapel, and library.
+Most of all, this facility had room to grow!
 Today, you will find our school in this same location – continuing to benefit from the facility, location, and room to keep growing.

 Our Mission & Values

 Since our beginnings, our mission and values have remained to provide a Christ-centered, supportive environment that emphasizes academic excellence, independent thinking, character development, life skills, and respect of self and others.
 We are committed to preparing our students for higher education, 21st century society, and Christian service.

 Summit Christian Academy (SCA) highly values and encourages an active relationship with Jesus Christ for each child via daily worship, prayer and Bible based teaching in the classroom, worship in song, twice yearly Week of Prayer, regular community service and outreach activities, teaching and modeling of Christian values and a Bible-based worldview philosophic belief system.

 SCA values and supports a program of fully accredited academic excellence that complies with the Seventh-day Adventist (SDA) educational curriculum requirements, provides differentiated learning opportunities and strives to encourage each child to achieve their own personal excellence in learning, problem solving and fostering intellectual curiosity.